• Home |

 Basic 223 Ballistics Information

-While there are much better options for long-range shooting, the 223 Remington can accurately shoot 800+ yards in the hands of a capable marksman.
+While there are much better options for long-range shooting, the 223 Remington can accurately cover 800+ yards in the hands of a capable marksman.
 However, it’s typically limited to 150 yards while deer hunting.

 Parting Shots: Can You Hunt Deer With .223 Rem?